One Drop in Rig – 1 Family for 10 years – A kayak sail that was fitted to two more boats.

 There are rigs to give a canoe higher performance like all round dinghy speed. (see my BETH design).

-A rarely seen variant is something in between – a no-fuss rig that does not make the boat hard to handle but provides enough power to sail reliably upwind and down.
+A rarely seen variant is something in between – a no-fuss canoe or kayak sail rig that does not make the boat hard to handle but provides enough power to sail reliably upwind and down.
 It should include a sensibly sized leeboard so windward progress is reasonably efficient.
 It is important that the leeboard is of a reasonable size – boards much smaller than this have poor windward performance.

 This rig is the third type.
 It does not offer the highest performance possible, but it is small enough to fit inside the boat when not in use.
 The leeboard necessary for upwind sailing is removed at the same time as the mast support leaving the boat ready to be used as a pure paddling canoe.